weld-project/weld/python/README.md

 > result = requests['Incident Zip'].unique()
 ```

-Note that unlike pandas, grizzly performs these operations lazily.
+Note that unlike Pandas, Grizzly performs these operations lazily.

 We need to call evaluate() to materialize the result.